Deducteam/Logipedia/README.md

 - We don't use the functor mechanism of Coq for the moment because it is heavy to instantiate and hard to use.
 - OpenTheory output comsumes a lot of memory (about 4Go).
 This is due to a memoization problem on our side.
 This should be fixed in a future version.
+- Files are generated all at the same time.
+In later versions, we would like to generate them one by one.